 1. Do you feel angry when you are not recognized for doing a good deed?

 3. Do your loved ones suffer from your giving?
 OMG, it’s Christmas Eve and I haven’t gotten any gifts for the family.
-But isn’t toys for tots, and the lions club giving, and the salvation army bell ringing enough for you?
+Aren’t Toys for Tots, the Lions Club giving, and the Salvation Army bell ringing enough for you?

 5. Are you angry and bitter because you never get heard?
 Are you a people pleaser who wants everyone to like you?
 It’s a tough cycle to break because when you learn new skills and do use your voice, you change the family dance, your partners get pissed and want you to go back to the original steps they find comfortable.
 Your loved ones might ask, why are you rocking the boat?
-You are the stable one in this dance.
+You are a stable one in this dance.
 Get back to your old self and stay in step with how we’ve always done our relationships.
-If you do stay silent, just go with the flow, don’t make your yes your yes and your no your no, over time those issues we didn’t address stay harbored in our souls, sorta like the chicken pox.
-The varicella virus lays dormant in our spines until we are immunosuppressed and all hell breaks loose.
+If you stay silent and just go with the flow and don’t make your yes your yes and your no, over time those unaddressed issues stay harbored in our souls, sort of like the chickenpox.
+The varicella virus lays dormant in our spines until we are immunosuppressed, and all hell breaks loose.
 We get Shingles.
 And, Shingles hurt worse than the original case of Chicken Pox!
 Get what I mean?

 Tips from the Trail™

-- Here’s the Facetime trick – turn the camera toward yourself and ask yourself in a kind way (more about this in another blog), how often do I say I don’t care, or agree because it isn’t a big deal?
+- Here’s the Facetime trick – turn the camera toward yourself and kindly ask yourself (more about this in another blog), how often do I say I don’t care, or agree because it isn’t a big deal?
 For the time being, just notice the pattern.
 We’ll talk about how this style of showing up in a relationship causes problems over time.

 - Awareness is the first step in changing up our stories and improving our relationships.
 The next steps might require seeking support.